-I grew up as a lanky black kid born in Chicago, and growing up in Meridian, Mississippi.
+I grew up as a lanky kid born in Chicago, and growing up in Meridian, Mississippi.
 I have the benefit of both Midwestern and Southern roots, and a minority perspective.
 Those culturally rich perspectives have become the backdrop for me and my identifying with the common person through political and social commentary.

 Before and after college, I served my country in the Army for ten years.
 My military career deepened my resolve to stay connected to my country and community through civic involvement.
 Through writing, I hope to touch those around me and leave my footprint on the world.